tchoudharycomm100/agent-assist-enhancement/overview/README.md

 1. Using a pre-trained LM to convert all the data (assuming docs) into embeddings.
 2. Store these embeddings in to a vector db:
-    - Need to decide if we need a dedicated Vector DB or a general purpose FB with vector capabilities.
+    - Need to decide if we need a dedicated Vector DB or a general purpose DB with vector capabilities.
     - Also how conservative we want the solution to be - managed or self-hosted DB.
 3. Design a retriever that takes in a query (visitor question) and give back the possible docs.
 4. Train a reranker that improves the retrieved result and puts the relevant docs over the less relevant ones.